rheamathias/SOFE3980U-Lab3-Part1/README.md

 Docker, Kubernetes and GKE
 1. Watch The following video to understand [Docker terminologies](https://youtu.be/rOTqprHv1YE).
-2. To manage Docker images and applications, we will use Kubernetes, the following video explains [Kubernetes and its components](https://youtu.be/cC46cg5FFAM).
+2. To manage Docker images and applications, we will use Kubernetes; the following video explains [Kubernetes and its components](https://youtu.be/cC46cg5FFAM).

 ## Creating GCP account
-1. It’s recommended to create a new Gmail account, but you can use an already existing account (**don't use the university official email**).
+1. Creating a new Gmail account is recommended.
+However, you can use an existing one if you haven't started the GCP free trial in that account (**don't use the university's official email**).
-2. Go to [GCP official site](https://cloud.google.com/gcp).
+2. Go to the [GCP official site](https://cloud.google.com/gcp).
 Be sure that you are using the correct account.
 Then, click on **Get Started for free** button

    ![a1](figures/a1.jpg)